mxro/maxrohde-web/content/Drafts/Practice Shepherding Awareness.md

 Taking inspiration from the Vipassana meditation, I've crafted a unique meditation practice for myself, which I call "the shepherding of awareness".

-This is based on the understand that while we can manually direct our attention, our awareness operates subconsciously and is more difficult to manipulate.
+This is based on the understanding that while we can manually direct our attention, our awareness operates subconsciously and is more difficult to manipulate.
 I believe that attaining mastery over our thinking involves controlling our awareness, which directly links to the intuitive and holistic thinking approach, which is immensely powerful compared to the rational and directed way of thinking.

 With no more delay, let's walk through my practice.